 Multi-Agency Coordination Center (formerly the Emergency Operations Center) Renovation, \$8.6M The existing Multi-Agency Coordination Center will be expanded in size, and renovations will include roof replacement and upgrades to aging electrical, HVAC, and fire alarm systems.
-Scheduled for completion in November 2025 (FY26).
+The project is scheduled for completion in November 2025 (FY26).

-- ➤ Extending facility usefulness Projects will complete renovation and maintenance projects with the goal of extending the life of County facilities and assets. - Service delivery Expand technology services to the community.
+- Extending facility usefulness Projects will complete renovation and maintenance projects with the goal of extending the life of County facilities and assets. - Service delivery Expand technology services to the community.